jonesd/docker-presentation/slides.md

 + Isolation is based on features of the Linux kernel
 + You can think of the container as a kind of sandboxed process

+&nbsp;

++ Containers can also be considered as a light-weight Virtual Machine - with some caveats

 ---

 ## Why are containers interesting?